 Eventually, Hamilton Mountain Trail stops climbing and comes to a T-junction.
 Turn right and walk 100 feet to the summit of Hamilton Mountain.
 Forest prevents the 2,420-foot mountaintop from having 360-degree views, but you will find a clear perspective east up the Columbia River toward Bonneville Dam.
 Table Mountain rises to the northeast, looking quite imposing.
 Ridges on Mount Hood pop up over the south side of the gorge.

 Having struck the summit after around 3.1 miles of hiking, you could turn around and get back to the trailhead in just 2.9 miles.
-However, Hamilton Mountain Trail offers more to see, so you owe it to yourself to hike farther.
+However, Hamilton Mountain Trail offers more to see.
+You owe it to yourself to hike farther.
 An exposed saddle on the north side of Hamilton Mountain has bi-directional gorge views as well as a daunting perspective of Table Mountain.
-Hamilton Mountain Saddle is well worth hiking over to see.
+Hike over to Hamilton Mountain Saddle!

 To reach “The Saddle” Viewpoint, take the only other trail leaving the summit and hike north along the ridge, which is mostly wooded with some rock outcroppings.
 The trail drops 375 feet in 0.8 miles to come to a treeless area atop a runway of basalt.
 The basalt drops off sharply on both sides of the ridge for open views to the east and west.
 The eastward views best those from the summit, looking up the gorge and across a pine valley toward Table Mountain, which rises like a rock throne to the northeast.